brianosaurus/memoizer/README.md

 An ActiveRecord::Concern that will save your object's computed values, non-computed values, active record associations, and scopes to a json blob.
 You can lock and recall previous states of the object just as it existed at the time you memoized it.

-When an object is locked the values returned from memoized methods, scopes, associations, and attribues will be from the json blob.
-Therefore, you can rewind an object to a previous state and view it as if it were a regular ActiveRecord object.

 ## NOTE

 This is a work in progress and needs to be made into a gem.
 It is unfinished at the moment.